AkshataPatil99/Student-Result-Analysis/README.md

 ![image](https://github.com/AkshataPatil99/Student-Result-Analysis/assets/171495035/a1ba3178-b6e8-4938-a2ed-001d74eb4f36)
 ##
 Speculations:
-From the above chart, we can conclude that there is a good impact of test preparation on the students results compared to students with no exam preparation.
+From the above chart, we can conclude that students with test preparation scored higher than students with no preparation.
 ##
 IMPACT OF WEEKLY STUDY HOURS ON STUDENT RESULTS
 ##